wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

         def load(self, dependencies):
             api = dependencies['api']
             config = dependencies['config']

-* The interface no longer validate the queue skill rules field.
+* The web interface no longer validates the queue skill rules fields added in :menuselection:`Services --> Call Center --> Configuration --> Skill rules`.
+If a rule is wrong, it will appear in the Asterisk console.

 Consult the `18.01 Roadmap <https://projects.wazo.community/versions/271>`_ for more information.